By Sarah Maher

 - Emails: Monitor sends, unique opens, and unique clicks

 - Landing pages: Monitor views, submissions, and contacts

 - Workflows: Monitor how many contacts have started the workflow, how many contacts have joined your goal list, and the workflow conversion rate

 Now that you’re ready to effectively create and report on your HubSpot campaign, are you curious what else HubSpot is capable of?
 HubSpot’s all-on-one platform can help you seamlessly execute tasks across your whole organization.
-I encourage you to check out SmartTake: What’s New with HubSpot to learn more about the latest tips and processes.
+I encourage you to check out our blog on implementing HubSpot workflows and our webinar series, SmartTake: What’s New with HubSpot, to learn more about the latest tips and processes.

 Sarah Maher was formerly a Marketing Specialist at SmartBug Media.
 Prior to SmartBug, she worked on an in-house marketing team in the vacation rental industry specializing in email marketing and content creation.
 In her spare time, she enjoys spending time at the beach and hiking with her dog.
 Read more articles by Sarah Maher.